joey1pelletier/pelletier-limit-break-capstone/README.md

 - Keep following the React tutorial, and if possible, add the learned techniques to the overall project.
 Think of how this can be added to the project functionality.
 - Start learning how to add databases with Next.js.

+## Week 1 Progress

+My goals for last week were the following:
+- Using feedback from the ATLS 4630 prototype of Limit Break, create a Figma mockup that shows the UI and functionality of the circled part of the diagram from the picture above.
+    -   Be sure to let users test out the process of doing the process above.
+Do they understand what the app is telling them to do?
+What are the difficulties that users will run into?
+Use feedback for re-iterations.
+    -   At the very minimum, this can be done as a paper prototype.
+- Keep following the React tutorial, and if possible, add the learned techniques to the overall project.
+Think of how this can be added to the project functionality.
+- Start learning how to add databases with Next.js.

+I was able to accomplish the following:
+- I came up with a new design for my app.
+I felt critical of my old design, looked at inspirations of other mobile app UIs, and implemented the design on Figma.
+So far, it is still a work-in-progress because my time management was finicky last week.
+    -   No user-testing was done last week.
+Fortunately this week I have more opportunities (fencing meetings start, a lot of users for testing) to do that.
+The design just needs to be completed by the end of the 21st.
+Although I was able to reflect on the previous design and re-iterate.
+- I followed a new react tutorial and learned the following new topics
+    - Proper react directory structure (have a folder for components, pages, json files, assets, etc.)
+    - Knowing the proper use of useEffect (if you want to re-render a component a fixed number of times)
+    - Implementing APIs to React projects
+    - Loading components when using API
+    - The proper usage of dynamic rendering
+    - I will plan to start implementing these concepts to my project this week.
+- I learned that a Next.js intergration to my project will need an adjustment on how I use the React network routing tool.

+I integrated feedback by doing a re-iteration of the app's design, after not feeling confident with my previous one.

+I learned that it will take more time to complete a full Figma prototype, so a lot of my time until the 28th will need to be focused on that.